MMBazel/Talk_Materials/README.md

 # Talk Materials
 Slides, Code, &amp; Any Additional Materials Used for Talks or Workshops

-- CometML's Convergence: "Measuring MLOps ROI and Team Productivity"
+- 2023, March 9: CometML's Convergence: "Measuring MLOps ROI and Team Productivity"